-Atom is an advanced text editor with many features that are usually limited to high-level coding programs.
-Atom allows developers to access numerous open-source packages online, which can dramatically speed up project time.
+This advanced text editor has many features that are usually limited to high-level coding programs.
+Atom allows developers to access numerous open source packages online, which can dramatically speed up project time.

 Sublime Text is a downloadable HTML text editor for Windows, Mac, and Linux.
 This cross-platform tool features advanced functionality, including a proprietary command palette and syntax highlighting.

 Brackets is a robust editor with numerous practical features, but without unnecessary extras to hamper user experience.
-This program features the essentials, plus helpful tools like live preview.
+This program only has the essentials, plus helpful tools like live previewing.
 These features make Brackets ideal for a wide range of text editing projects.

-Many developers prefer live preview features, like those offered by Brackets.
-As a result, changing the style or layout of a web page is interactive, allowing users to experiment with multiple designs before applying the text to their site.
+Developers love Brackets’ live preview feature because it makes the process of changing the style or layout of a web page more interactive and seamless.
+Users can experiment with multiple designs before applying the text to their site.

 Brackets is an open-source program, which many programmers prefer.
 It’s available for Mac, Windows, and Linux users, and offers a pleasant and functional interface for text editing.
 This premium HTML text editor is available for free.

 GNU Emacs is a popular real-time Linux HTML editor.
-It runs on multiple platforms, including Windows, macOS, Linux, and even BSDs.
+It runs on multiple platforms, including Windows, macOS, and even BSD.
 It’s completely free, and it features full Unicode support, supporting type in anything from Thai to Hebrew.
-It also has content aware syntax coloring, a customizable Lisp interface, the ability to extend into a full IDE, and a built-in calendar.
+It also has content-aware syntax coloring, a customizable Lisp interface, the ability to extend into a full IDE, and a built-in calendar.